sonvirgo/tun2socks-127.0.0.1-loopback/README.md

 # tun2socks-127.0.0.1-loopback
-Resolve tun2soxks loopback problem on Linux, when using 127.0.0.1 socks
+Resolve tun2soxks loopback problem on Linux and Windows 11, when using 127.0.0.1 socks

-Possible to use uidrange or cgroup by policy based rouitng
+Possible to use uidrange or cgroup by policy based rouitng in Linux

 #!/bin/bash